 A 100% Canadian innovator in the Quantum Communication space, Quantropi’s QiSpace™ is the only end-to-end platform with all 3 prerequisites for cryptographic integrity – Trust, Uncertainty, and Entropy (TrUE).

 Not only does our technology empower users to achieve unconditional security, but it is also more cost-effective, scalable and efficient than anything else out there.
 With our solution, enterprise leaders, government agencies, IT professionals, and anyone concerned about data protection can be absolutely confident their information is truly future-proof.

-Driven by a mission to ensure the protection of the data and privacy underpinning our global digital society, Quantropi is enabling enterprises to transition immediately to quantum-grade safety — with zero investment in new hardware or infrastructure.
+Driven by a mission to ensure the protection of the Truth and Trust underpinning our global digital society, Quantropi is enabling enterprises to transition immediately to quantum-grade safety — with zero investment in new hardware or infrastructure.
 Best of all, our unique platform solution works over today’s Internet — providing a simple, evolutionary upgrade path to critically improved security.

 Our team is focused on delivering future-proof cybersecurity solutions to a wide range of industry sectors, including government, technology, finance and telecommunications, to name but a few.